 The last function in this section is opacity, this is found in the layer option, it is the slider bar.

 This function is very easy, using the scroll bar we can make a layer less or more visible.
-When it is at 100% the objects of that layer are opaque, but when it goes down and it becomes 0% it becomes transparent.
+When it is at 100% the objects on that layer are opaque, but when it goes down and becomes 0% it becomes transparent.

 In the flan I used this function to lower the opacity of the layer where I have some highlights to obtain a translucent effect.

-Mostly, I use the layer functions to apply colors within the bounds of my lineart or apply colors on top of other colors without going beyond the first.
-For example, I have my base colors of the candy and now I want to apply the highlights, but I don't want to go outside that section, so I can create a new layer above the base color and adjust it to the layer below, so I apply the lights without going outside my base.
+Mostly, I use the layer functions to apply colors without going outside the boundaries of my lineart or to apply colors on top of other colors without going outside the first one.
+For example, I have my base colors of caramel and now I want to apply the highlights, but I don't want to leave that section, for that I can create a new layer above the base color and adjust it to the layer below, this way I apply the highlights without leaving my base

-In summary, these layer functions help me to control the colors, to maintain order in the layers.
+In summary, these layer functions help me to have control of the colors, to maintain order in the layers.

-Blending modes are functions with a series of mathematical operations through which the program combines a layer with the ones below it, creating an interaction between them that generates various effects.
-This allows us to subtly adjust the tone of the colors.
+Blending modes are functions with a series of mathematical operations through which the program combines a layer with those located below it, creating an interaction between them that generates various effects.
+This allows you to subtly adjust the tone of the colors.

 These options can be grouped by the similarity of their characteristics.
 Some brushes also have the option of blending modes.
-They both work the same way.
+Both work in the same way.

-The groups are divided into darken effect, brighten effect, contrast effect and color change effect, the groups are as follows (normal effect is excluded from this division):
+The groups are divided into darkening effect, brightening effect, contrast effect and color changing effect, the groups are as follows (normal effect is excluded from this division):

 Next, I will present some examples that better clarify the effects of each of these groups.
-Each effect has its own peculiarity, but I will only present one for each section; which is why I advise you to try each one to see its potential first hand.
-Starting to use the blend modes on any layer we can use them.
+Each effect has its own peculiarity, but I will only present one for each section; Therefore, I advise you to try each one to see its potential first-hand.
+By starting to use the blending modes on any layer we can use them.

-These modes turn the colors applied on those layers one darker than they are in their normal form.
-The most used modes in this group are: "Multiply" and "Burn (Linear)", often used to render shadows.
+These modes make the colors applied to those layers darker than they are in their normal form.
+The most used modes in this group are: "Multiply" and "Burn (Linear)", often used to represent shadows.

 HOW CAN WE USE THIS TOOL?

-Well, we can create reflective shadows very quickly with this function, for this we will create a new layer that we will adjust to the layer below, after that we will change the blending mode to "Multiply", now, with a brush we will paint the shadows.
-When we have it, we can apply a Gaussian blur so that the edges are not so rigid and lower the opacity as much as we need.
+Well, we can create reflective shadows very quickly with this function, to do this we will create a new layer that we will adjust to the bottom layer, then we will change the blending mode to "Multiply", now, with a brush we will paint the shadows .
+When we have it we can apply a Gaussian blur so that the edges are not so rigid and lower the opacity as much as appropriate.

-To attach a character to its background we can use this function, for this we will create a new layer above the character, we will adjust it to the lower layer, then we will apply a gradient or solid color, as the last we will lower the opacity to the layer to our liking.
+To attach a character to its background we can use this function, to do this we will create a new layer above the character, we will adjust this to the layer below, then we will apply a gradient or solid color, lastly we will lower the opacity of the layer to our liking.

-They result in an opposite of the previous one.
+They result in an opposite to the previous one.
 Colors appear lighter than they are in their normal form.
-The most commonly used modes in this group are: "Screen" and "Dodge (Linear)", often used to represent a lighting effect.
+The most used modes in this group are: "Screen" and "Dodge (linear)", they are often used to represent a lighting effect.

 HOW CAN WE USE THIS TOOL?

-We can use it to give brightness effects, such as the surface brightness that occurs at the limits of light and shadow.
+We can use it to give glow effects such as, for example, the surface glow that occurs at the boundaries of light and shadow.

-To do this, it is as easy as creating a new layer whose mode we will change to one that gives us the brightness we need, then, with the airbrush, paint the edge of the shadow.
+To do this, it is as easy as creating a new layer to which we will change the mode to one that provides the brightness we need, then, with the airbrush, paint the edge of the shadow.

 HOW CAN WE USE THIS TOOL?

-This function, on the other hand, can be used to give highlights, such as hair or some ornaments.
+This function, on the other hand, can be used to add highlights, such as in hair or some decorations.

 These blend modes change the hue, saturation, and brightness.
-They're also useful for coloring grayscale artwork (we'll cover that in the grayscale to color section).
+They are also useful for coloring a grayscale illustration (we'll see that in the grayscale to color section).

 HOW CAN WE USE THIS TOOL?

-One of the most common uses of this group is to make a color change, if we used the "Hue / saturation and luminosity" function to change the color, the shadows would also vary, it does not give a credible effect, but if we do it with blend modes "Hue" OR "Color" the result is uniform.
+One of the most common uses of this group is to make a color change, if we used the "Hue/saturation and luminosity" function to change the color, the shadows would also vary, it does not give a credible effect, but it does. we do with the blending modes "Tone" or "Color" the result is uniform.

 Later I will show one more way to use the "Color" mode, for a grayscale illustration.

 With the "Saturation" mode we can change the saturation.
-On the other hand, brightness is one of the functions that I hardly use, so I don't have a specific example for what it can be used for.
-I am sorry.
+On the other hand, brightness is one of the functions that I practically do not use, so I do not have a specific example for what it can be used for.
+I'm sorry.

-• USING THE FUSION MODES FOR THIS FLAN
+• USE OF THE FUSION MODES FOR THIS FLAN

-Essentially, I use this feature to add the highlights and shadows, as you can see in the GIF below.
-Once I have the base I create one or several layers on top with different modes, in most cases I use the multiply and add brightness modes, but I also test which ones will be better for each situation.
+Essentially, I use this function to add the highlights and shadows, as you can see in the GIF below.
+Once I have the base I create one or several layers on top with different modes, in most cases I use the multiply and add shine modes, but I also test which ones might look best for each situation.

-Since I have the layers with the modes set to the bottom layer, I add the highlight and shadow colors, this can be with any brush, but in my case I use the airbrush for the caramel, the shadows and the lights of the plate; Finally, for the edges of the flan that touch the caramel I did it with the tempera brush and then I blurred it with the blur tool.
+Since I have the layers with the modes adjusted to the bottom layer, I add the brightness and shadow colors, this can be with any brush, but in my case I use the airbrush for the caramel, the shadows and highlights of the plate; Finally, for the edges of the flan that touch the caramel I did it with the tempera brush and then blurred it with the blur tool.

-As you can see, with the fill tools, the blending modes and the layer functions we can add colors that achieve such realistic effects, it is enough to know how these tools work to start using them.
-With trial and error we can give color to any type of illustration.
+As you can see, with the fill tools, blending modes and layer functions we can add colors that achieve such realistic effects, you just need to know how these tools work to start using them.
+With trial and error we can add color to any type of illustration.

-In this particular case, I used four tools to make this realistic illustration of a custard, these are: the fill tool (for the base colors), the blending modes (for the highlights and shadows), the blur, and the layer options.
-As brushes to add color details use the airbrush, the G brush and the tempera brush.
+In this particular case, I used four tools to make this realistic illustration of a flan, these are: the fill tool (for base colors), blending modes (for highlights and shadows), blur, and layer options.
+As brushes to add color details, use the airbrush, the G brush and the tempera brush.

 As a result we have...